MrSabin/where_to_go/README.md

 ```bash
 python3 manage.py load_places "json_url"
 ```
 where "json_url" is the URL of JSON containing place info.
+JSON must be formatted like in json_example file.